Basics of protecting honour, dignity, and business reputation

 4. Post-trial protection

 In today’s world, information technology is developing at an incredible speed.
-On the one hand, this provides access to knowledge and communication, but on the other hand, it creates the spread of unreliable information in a matter of minutes, which can pose a serious threat to the honor, dignity, and business reputation of every person.
+On the one hand, it provides access to knowledge and communication, but on the other hand, it creates the spread of unreliable information in a matter of minutes, which can pose a serious threat to the honour, dignity, and business reputation of every person.

-In such conditions, no one can be completely insured against slander, humiliation of honor and dignity, or the spread of false information.
-However, current legislation provides legal mechanisms that make it possible to restore violated rights and interests.
+In such conditions, no one can be completely insured against slander, humiliation of honour and dignity, or the spread of inaccurate information.
+However, current legislation provides legal mechanisms that enable the restoration of rights and interests that have been violated.

-Below, we will look at ways to protect your honor, dignity, and business reputation.
+Below, we will look at ways to protect your honour, dignity, and business reputation.

 Pre-trial protection

-In order to protect your honor, dignity, and business reputation, it is not necessary to immediately go to court.
+To protect your honour, dignity, and business reputation, it is not necessary to immediately go to court.
 It is often effective to contact the authors of the content themselves or file a complaint with the relevant platforms, for example, regarding a publication on Instagram.

-At the same time, there are many known examples when third-party users, or the person about whom the false information was spread, contacted the authors of the relevant posts and the latter simply refuted or deleted it.
+At the same time, there are many known examples when third-party users, or the person about whom the inaccurate information was spread, contacted the authors of the relevant posts, and the latter simply refuted or deleted it.

 However, the out-of-court protection procedure does not provide for any compensation for the damage caused.
 Therefore, if a person intends to receive material compensation, it is worth considering the possibility of initiating a legal dispute.